 All data collection methods were carried out in accordance with relevant guidelines and regulations.
-Ethical approval was obtained from the Health Ethics Panel at the University of questions, and those who participated in a follow-up interview were asked to provide verbal consent (that was recorded and saved separately from the interview recording).
+Ethical approval was obtained from the Health Ethics Panel at the University of Central Lancashire (HEALTH 0142).
+Informed consent was sought from all participants.
+Participants were asked to agree to consent statements before being given access to survey questions, and those who participated in a follow-up interview were asked to provide verbal consent (that was recorded and saved separately from the interview recording).
 At the close of the survey and after the interview, participants were sent a debrief sheet containing details of support organisations and services.
 Consent to use data for publication purposes was sought from all survey and interview participants.
 Due to how the community consultations were undertaken, with responses summarised (rather than direct quotes), and no directly identifiable data recorded, explicit written consent was not sought (rather obtained verbally).